Search for UnitedHealthcare CEO's killer yields evidence, but few answers

 As the search for UnitedHealthcare CEO Brian Thompson’s killer stretches into a fourth day and beyond the New York City limits, investigators are reckoning with a tantalizing dichotomy

 NEW YORK -- They have seen him smiling on a hostel security camera, but don’t know his name.
-They found the backpack he discarded while fleeing, but don’t know where he went.
+They found the backpack he discarded while fleeing, but don’t know where he's gone.

 As the search for UnitedHealthcare CEO Brian Thompson’s killer goes on, investigators are reckoning with a tantalizing dichotomy: They have troves of evidence, but the shooter remains an enigma.